kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   - `pkey = 0x8001`
 - A later claim with the same `subnet` and same `pkey` may share the device.
-- A claim with `subnet = subnet-a` but `pkey = 0x8002` is rejected for that device because all declared keys must match.
+- A claim with `subnet = subnet-a` but `pkey = 0x8002` is filtered out for that device because all declared keys must match.
-- A claim that provides only `subnet` but omits `pkey` is rejected for that device because missing declared keys are invalid.
+- A claim that provides only `subnet` but omits `pkey` is filtered out for that device because missing declared keys are invalid.
 - The extra `vlan` key is ignored for this device because the driver did not declare `networking.example.com/vlan` in `parameterKeys`.